-What do you do with those tiny cast iron pans that are only about six inches in diameter—or the even smaller ones that clock in at three and half?
-Don’t relegate them to ashtray or spoon-rest status—mini cast iron skillets have plenty of other fun and practical uses, from toasting spices to baking up perfect individual portions of anything you’d make in a big skillet!
+What do you do with those tiny cast-iron pans that are only about six inches in diameter—or the even smaller ones that clock in at three and half?
+Don’t relegate them to spoon-rest status — these mini skillets have plenty of other fun and practical uses, from toasting spices to baking up perfect individual portions of anything you’d make in a big skillet!

 No need to turn on the oven or get out a large pan to toast a small handful of spices or nuts for a recipe.
 Just use your mini skillet (leave it dry; no oil or butter required)—keep a close eye on the ingredients so they don’t burn, and trust your nose to tell you when they’re ready to come off the heat.
 Dump them onto a small plate, cloth or paper towel, or clean countertop to stop them cooking any further, rather than leaving them in the hot pan where they could carry over.
-See more tips on toasting spices from the Chowhound community, and try out the technique with our Chicken Tikka Masala recipe.
-But you can toast and grind whole spices any time conventional pre-ground spices are called for to intensify their flavor in a dish!
+You can toast and grind whole spices any time conventional pre-ground spices are called for to intensify their flavor in a dish.

 Optional: Cook a little diced bacon in the skillet first.
 And note: This is even better with the really tiny 3.5-inch skillets, because then you end up with a perfectly round egg that’s precisely right for topping breakfast sandwiches (or a burger that you fried up in the pan before cooking the egg).

-“A la plancha” technically refers to food made on a specific type of cookware (a plancha, which is something like a Spanish griddle), but a cast iron skillet serves the same purpose, and a mini skillet is the perfect size for small plates/tapas.
+“A la plancha” technically refers to food made on a specific type of cookware (a plancha, which is something like a Spanish griddle), but a cast iron skillet serves the same purpose, and a mini skillet is the perfect size for small plates or tapas.
 Try adapting our Prosciutto-Wrapped Shrimp recipe.
-Just skip the stick and place a few wrapped shrimp in the mini skillet instead, then pop it in the oven to broil (and feel free to swap in jamon as well).
+Just skip the stick and place a few wrapped shrimp in the mini skillet instead, then pop it in the oven to broil.
 If you’re a fan of oily fish, try broiled sardines too.

 Obviously.
 Skillet cookies are amazing, but if you’re eating solo (or as part of a pair), a mini skillet makes the perfect serving size.
 And you should still top it off with a scoop of ice cream.
 Get House of Nash Eats’ Brown Butter Skillet Cookie for Two recipe.

 Humble crumbles, cobblers, and crisps are ideal desserts to make in mini skillets, because you don’t have to precisely measure the ingredients to get a great result (more so with crisps and crumbles than cobblers, unless you take the shortcut of store-bought biscuit dough).
-Since we’re officially in the midst of fall, try making mini versions of this Spiced Walnut Apple Crisp recipe.
+Try making mini versions of this Spiced Walnut Apple Crisp recipe in the fall.
 Come summer, try cooking these on the grill, à la this Grilled Blueberry Peach Cobbler recipe (but cut the cooking time to account for their smaller size).

-Quesadillas crisp up beautifully in cast iron, and the miniature pan is just the right size for a picky kid who’s usually done in two bites, or a little snack for anyone.
+Quesadillas crisp up beautifully in cast iron, and the miniature pan is just the right size for the on-the-go kid who’s usually done in two bites, or a little snack for anyone.
 Use the mini street taco tortillas and you don’t even need to fold or cut anything.
-See our best quesadilla recipes for inspiration and downsize them accordingly.

 Gently warm up some olive oil with sliced garlic, whole spices, citrus zest, and other aromatics in the skillet to infuse it for an easy but elegant appetizer when you add toasted bread.
 You can either provide a tiny spoon to drizzle the oil over top, or just dip plain bread right into the skillet.